PhilGrunewald/Behave2016/manuscript.md

 The leap from observing correlations between interventions and responses to claiming a causal relationship can easily lead to artificial results, especially when many variables are tested at the same time.
 Wherever large datasets with a large number of variables are used for analysis it is therefore advisable to set out a clear working hypotheses first, to ensure that findings are genuine.
 As a simple example, if energy data can be broken down into hundreds of sub-groups, it is very likely that one of these sub-groups has greatly reduced load during an intervention.
 If this happens to be male, over 65s, with a low income, 2 children and a name beginning with 'F', does not necessarily mean that this group is more responsive or flexible.
 If however, one set out with this hypothesis and it is borne out by the data, such finding should be taken more seriously.

 ### Suggested approaches to collect such data
 Time-use data fulfils the first condition for scalability.
 By combining this collection method with a low cost monitoring approach for electricity, it is possible to create a baseline of activity related electricity use.
-Such data collection has been developed by the METER project, which deploys low cost smart phones to collect these data [ref ECEEE].
+Such data collection has been developed by the METER project, which deploys low cost smart phones to collect these data [@Grunewald15a].

 All members of a household above the age of eight are encouraged to complete a time-use diary over 28 hours (spanning two 5-9pm periods), while their combined load profile is sampled with 1 second resolution.

-Household and individual surveys (see Appendix A) are collected, such that data can be grouped and clustered.
+Household and individual surveys are collected, such that data can be grouped and clustered.

 In a second phase the passive observation of activities and electricity loads will turn into active response observation, where participants will receive specific interventions and any changes in both activities and load shape can be observed and contrasted against a control group without intervention.
 The scale allows for groups of sufficient size to be compared and even small responses to be exposed.

-## Applying new data to models

-The most conventional intervention that can be measured with the above approach is price response.
-Studies such as CER and CLNR have already demonstrated that peak reductions of 5-10% are achievable in response to peak time prices.
-The resulting price elasticities can readily be incorporated into existing techno-economic models.

-The new data can add to the exciting data is the activity dimension, which allows to narrow down by activity, socio-demographic grouping where responses are most likely to be forthcoming and which inhibiting factors may need to be addressed to enable additional flexibility.

-New model functionality may be required to accommodate the latter.
-Instead of price as the dependent variable, it is possible to introduce new degrees of freedom, such as the rise or decline of particular practices, which are associated with different levels of consumption or flexibility.

-# Conclusion
-# Appendix A
+# Conclusions and discussion [all]

+Residential demand models have undergone considerable improvements over time in their ability to represent household demand at a more accurate and granular level.
+Initial attempts to simulate the temporality of demand are still held back by appropriate data.

+We have shown systematic errors in the prediction of peak demand contributions of up to 45%.

 Instead of working with conveniently available data, this paper suggests that purposeful and targeted collection of data may help future energy demand models to better reflect increasing complexities of 'responsive' demand.

-## Household questionnaire

-meter_household_questionnaire.md (30 May 2016 15:22)

-# Conclusions and discussion [all]
-¬	Summarise
-¬	Recommendations for future research
-¬	Any implications for policy?
+To address the data shortage and to prepare for future modelling needs on demand side flexibility we proposed 4 criteria, which such data needs to meet: 1) scalability, 2) reference baseline, 3) dynamic collection and 4) a working hypothesis.

+Such a methodology has been presented based on the large scale co-collection of time-use and high resolution household demand data.

 # References

-1. Swan, L.G. and V.I.
-Ugursal, Modeling of end-use energy consumption in the residential sector: A review of modeling techniques.
-Renewable and Sustainable Energy Reviews, 2009.
-13(8): p.
-1819-1835.
-2. Kavgic, M., et al., A review of bottom-up building stock models for energy consumption in the residential sector.
-Building and Environment, 2010.
-45(7): p.
-1683-1697.
-3. Fumo, N. and M.A.
-Rafe Biswas, Regression analysis for prediction of residential energy consumption.
-Renewable and Sustainable Energy Reviews, 2015.
-47: p.
-332-343.
-4. Aydinalp, M., V. Ismet Ugursal, and A.S.
-Fung, Modeling of the appliance, lighting, and space-cooling energy consumptions in the residential sector using neural networks.
-Applied Energy, 2002.
-71(2): p.
-87-110.
-5. Shorrock, L.D. and J.E.
-Dunster, The physically-based model BREHOMES and its use in deriving scenarios for the energy use and carbon dioxide emissions of the UK housing stock.
-Energy Policy, 1997.
-25(12): p.
-1027-1037.
-6. Fawcett, T., K. Lane, and B. Boardman, Lower Carbon Futures for European households, 2000, http://www.eci.ox.ac.uk/research/energy/downloads/lowercarbonfuturereport.pdf: Oxford.
-7. Lane, K., Modelling Approach.
-Appendix O to Lower Carbon Futures, 2000: Environmental Change Institute, University of Oxford.
-8. Boardman, B., et al., DECADE: Transforming the UK Cold Market, 1997, Environmental Change Unit, University of Oxford: Oxford.
-9. DECADE, DECADE (Domestic Equipment and Carbon Dioxide Emissions): 2 MtC, 1997, Environmental Change Institute, University of Oxford.
-10. Lane, K. and L. Harrington, Long Term Evaluation of Energy Efficiency Policy Measures for Household Refrigeration in Australia: An assessment of energy savings since 1986., 2010.
-11. Michaelis, C., et al. Lifting the label: evaluating the real impact of energy labelling in Vietnam. in IEPEC.
-2014.
-Berlin, Germany: IEPEC.
-12. ECI, 40% House, 2005, Environment Change Institute, University of Oxford.
-13. Lane, K., et al., Foresight scenarios for the UK domestic sector, 2005, Environmental Change Institute, University of Oxford.
-14. CLG, Housing in England 2007-08, C.a.L.
-Government, Editor 2009: London.
-15. CLG, English House Condition Survey: Interview Survey Documentation 2007-08, C.a.L.
-Government, Editor 2010: London.
-16. Isaacs, N., et al., Energy use in New Zealand Household: Report on the Year 10 Analysis for the Household Energy End-use Project (HEEP), 2006.
-17. Zimmermann, J.P., End-use metering campaign in 400 households in Sweden: Assessment of the Potential Electricity Savings Enertech, Editor 2009.
-18. Aníbal de Almeida, et al. Residential Monitoring to Decrease Energy Use and Carbon Emissions in Europe in EEDAL.
-2006.
-London.
-19. Fell, D. and G. King, Domestic energy use study: to understand why comparable households use different amounts of energy, D.f.E.a.C.C.
-(DECC), Editor 2012, Brook Lyndhurst: London.
-20. CER, Electricity Smart Metering Customer Behaviour Trials (CBT) Findings Report, 2011, The Commission for Energy Regulation,: Dublin.
-21. Zimmermann, J.-P., et al., Household Electricity Survey:  A study of domestic electrical product usage, 2012.
-22. Sidebotham, L., Customer-Led Network Revolution: Progress Report 7, 2014.
-23. Powells, G., et al., Peak electricity demand and the flexibility of everyday life.
-Geoforum, 2014.
-55: p.
-43-52.

-Jose

-[CER2011] Irish Commission for Energy Regulation, Electricity Smart Metering Customer Behaviour Trials (CBT): Findings Report, 2011.
-[HES2012] Zimmerman et al., Household Electricity Survey: A study of domestic electrical product usage, 2012.
-[CLNR2015] Sidebotham, Liz, Customer-Led Network Revolution: Project closedown report, 2015.
-[Richardson2010] Richardson et al., Domestic electricity use: A high-resolution energy demand model, Energy and Buildings, 2010.